 MongoDB is preferred due to its high scalability, flexibility, robustness, and lack of a requirement to use a defined schema across all stored documents, allowing them to have distinct fields.

-MongoDB change stream
+What is MongoDB change stream?

 MongoDB Change Streams monitor real-time data modifications in the database, collection, and an entire deployment process, enabling you to respond to these changes instantly.
 It empowers users to detect changes without trying to supervise the operational record continually.